You’ll find everything you need to know here but please remember you are welcome to get in touch and ask any question you have.

 Can I speak to you on the phone or via Skype before I choose you as my counsellor/coach?

-Of course, for your therapy to be effective, it's important you work with a counselor and coach you feel you can trust.
+Of course, for your therapy to be effective, it's important you work with a counsellor and coach you feel you can trust.
 That’s why I offer a free 30 minute phone or Skype consultation for you to discuss your needs and find out if I would be the right person to meet those needs.

 The length of your treatment will very much depend on your unique circumstances and needs, with six sessions often recommended and a review after that.